vsbron/course-natours-2023/README.md

  -

 ## Details
+ - Page is built using Float layout;
+ - Stylesheets are written using SCSS;
- - CSS is written using BEM methodology;
+ - All the styles are written using BEM methodology;
- - CSS variables are used;
+ - Stylesheets files are sorted using 7-1 CSS architecture;

 ## Live version
 https://vsbron-course-natours-2023.netlify.app/